overlay-market/OIPs/notes/note-8.md

 Taking the cap to be \\( C_p = 4 \\) for a max PnL of 400% (5x payoff) and requiring negative EV on the scalp for position sizes greater than \\( q_0 = 0.035 \\) (3.5% of the OI cap), yields a normalized `lambda = 0.9388869011391833`.
 This amounts to about 0.94% slippage for every 1% of OI cap taken with smaller position sizes.

-Over the entire range of the cap \\( q \in [0, 1] \\),

-slippage looks slightly better than Uniswap V2.
-For more volatile feeds, this won't necessarily be the case.

 ### ETH/USD FTX Spot Market